Lawrence Vigouroux: Waterford (loan)

 In February 2018, Vigouroux joined League of Ireland Premier Division side Waterford on loan.
 Vigouroux made his debut for Waterford in the club's 2–0 win over St Patrick's Athletic, keeping a clean sheet in the process.
 Vigouroux was given man of the match in his second game with Waterford in a 2–1 win away to Sligo Rovers.
 Since joining the club, he quickly established himself in the starting eleven for the side as a first choice goalkeeper.
-Vigouroux player his last game for Waterford in a 3–0 defeat to Cork City, Vigouroux left after establishing himself as a fan favourite among Waterford supporters.
+Vigouroux played his last game for Waterford in a 3–0 defeat to Cork City, Vigouroux left after establishing himself as a fan favourite among Waterford supporters.

 He was released by Swindon at the end of the 2018–19 season.

 Everton de Viña del Mar

-On 31 July 2019, Vigouroux was announced as new goalkeeper for Chilean club Everton from Viña del Mar in a deal until the end of the season 2020 in Chilean Primera División.
+On 31 July 2019, Vigouroux was announced as new goalkeeper for Chilean club Everton from Viña del Mar in a deal until the end of the 2020 season in the Chilean Primera División.
 In December 2019, he left Chile without having played a single match for Everton after the country's football federation cancelled the tournament due to the social unrest.

 Leyton Orient

 On 2 January 2020, Vigouroux signed for Leyton Orient on a free transfer.
 He signed an 18-month deal.

-On 2 October 2021, Vigoroux was playing at Port Vale when he was racially abused by a Port Vale fan, who was later banned from Vale Park.
-Carol Shanahan apologised to Vigoroux for the incident.
+On 2 October 2021, Vigouroux was playing at Port Vale when he was racially abused by a Port Vale fan, who was later banned from Vale Park.
+Carol Shanahan apologised to Vigouroux for the incident.

+Burnley

+On 27 June 2023, Vigouroux agreed to join newly-promoted, Burnley, signing a three-year deal until 2026.

+Swansea City

+On 23 July 2024, Vigouroux agreed to join Swansea City on a two-year deal, with the option to extend by a year.
+Vigouroux made his debut on 8 August 2024 against Middlesbrough and played every minute of the league and league cup season for Swansea, only sitting out one game in the FA Cup.
+On 18 March 2025, Vigouroux kept a fourth consecutive clean sheet in a Swansea victory, the first time this had been achieved since 2008.
+Vigouroux was awarded the club's Men's Best Newcomer Award at the end of season awards.

 International career

-Lawrence Vigouroux is eligible to play for England through birth along with Chile and Jamaica through parentage.
+Vigouroux is eligible to play for England through birth along with Chile and Jamaica through parentage.

 Prior to earning any senior caps, Vigouroux pledged his allegiance to Chile and has been involved in Chilean training camps and was part of the 2013 South American Youth Championship.
-For now it only has been at youth level.
-He dreams of one day playing for Chile.

-He received his first international call-up for Chile in August 2018 for friendlies against Japan and South Korea.
+Vigouroux received his first international call-up for Chile in August 2018 for friendlies against Japan and South Korea.
+Later, he made his debut in the 2026 FIFA World Cup qualification match against Brazil on 4 September 2025.